Skip to main content

 South Korea is done waiting for AI research to trickle down into real products.
 On 18 March, 11 government ministries jointly unveiled "AX-Sprint," a 754 billion won ($560 million) programme designed to close the gap between AI prototypes and commercially viable products over the next two years.

 The initiative was announced at a meeting of Emergency Economic Ministers, a signal of how seriously Seoul treats the commercialisation bottleneck.
-South Korea ranks among the world's top AI research producers, but adoption in industry remains stubbornly low.
+As we've seen with South Korea's competitive startup landscape, the country ranks among the world's top AI research producers, but adoption in industry remains stubbornly low.
 AX-Sprint is the government's most targeted attempt yet to fix that.

 What AX-Sprint Actually Funds